rss2email/rss2email/README.rst

 The example docker-compose snippet sets up chadburn (or ofelia) job scheduler to run r2e every night at 1:23 am.

-Some background for entrypoint override: For the labels to be picked up, it is required that the container keeps running which is ensured with the entrypoint.
-Python's Event().wait() was used as there is no shell and this method should use less cpu than sleeping or looping (with sleep).
-You can of course abandon this and just call r2e from any other job scheduler as this entrypoint only circumvents chadburn/ofelia limitations.

 You need to run ``chown 65532:65532 config data`` to have the correct ownership of files for this rootless docker image.

 To use r2e commands, for listing subscribed feeds for example::